piwik

 4. Maintain an alcohol- and illicit-drug-free environment.

-5. Honor individuals’ rights to choose their recovery paths within the parameters defined by the sober home.
+5. Honor individuals’ rights to choose their recovery paths within the

-6. Protect the privacy, confidentiality and personal rights of each resident.
+6. Protect the privacy, confidentiality, and personal rights of each resident.

 7. Provide consistent and uniformly applied rules.

-8. Provide for the health, safety and welfare of each resident.
+8. Provide for the health, safety, and welfare of each resident.

 9. Address each resident fairly in all situations.

-10. Encourage residents to sustain relationships with professionals, recovery support service providers and allies.
+10. Encourage residents to sustain relationships with professionals, recovery

-11. Take appropriate action to stop intimidation, bullying, sexual harassment and/or otherwise threatening behavior of residents, staff and visitors within the sober home.
+11. Take appropriate action to stop intimidation, bullying, sexual harassment

-12. Take appropriate action to stop retribution, intimidation, or any negative consequences that could occur as the result of a grievance or complaint.
+consequences that could occur as the result of a grievance or complaint.

-13. Provide consistent, fair practices for drug testing that promote the resident’s recovery and the health and safety of the recovery environment and protect the privacy of resident information.
+13. Provide consistent, fair practices for drug testing that promote the resident’s

-14. Provide an environment in which each resident’s recovery needs are the primary factors in all decision making.
+14. Provide an environment in which each resident’s recovery needs are the

-15. Promote the sober home with marketing or advertising that is supported by accurate, open and honest claims.
+15. Promote the sober home with marketing or advertising that is supported by

-16. Decline taking a primary role in the recovery plans of relatives, close friends, and/or business acquaintances.
+16. Decline taking a primary role in the recovery plans of relatives, close friends,

 17. Sustain transparency in operational and financial decisions.